michaelpri10/WelcomeBot/README.md

  - `//die` - kills the bot if it is acting up
  - `//reset` - resets the bot just in case
  - `//pull` - updates the bot with the latest commit on Github
+ - `//pause` - pauses the bot temporarily
+ - `//start` - resumes the bot when it is paused
- - `//priv [user id]` - gives a user the ability to use this command and the three commands listed above
+ - `//priv [user id]` - gives a user the ability to use this command and the five commands listed above

 ---

 To setup run:

     git clone https://github.com/michaelpri10/WelcomeBot.git
     cd WelcomeBot